Information for me

 The School of Education offers graduate degree programs in the areas of education, school administration, and counseling.
 The master’s degree programs in the School of Education provide additional depth and specialization by assisting practicing professionals to relate theory and research to current professional practices, trends, and issues.

 College of Pharmacy & Health Sciences

 In addition to the doctor of pharmacy program, the College of Pharmacy & Health Sciences offers undergraduate and graduate degrees in clinical research and pharmaceutical sciences, a master’s degree in public health, and a professional degree in physician assistant practice.
-Classes for the new doctor of physical therapy program are projected to start in Jan.
-2014.

 School of Osteopathic Medicine

-The MISSION of the Campbell University School of Osteopathic Medicine (CUSOM) is to educate and prepare community-based osteopathic physicians in a Christian environment to care for the rural and underserved populations in North Carolina, the Southeastern United States and the nation.
+The mission of the Campbell University School of Osteopathic Medicine (CUSOM) is to educate and prepare community-based osteopathic physicians in a Christian environment to care for the rural and underserved populations in North Carolina, the Southeastern United States, and the nation.

 Campbell is truly a place where graduate students can thrive.
-Please visit the websites of each respective program to find out more about applying to our graduate and professional program, financial information, and frequently asked questions.
+Please visit the websites of each respective program to find out more about applying to graduate and professional program, financial information, and frequently asked questions.